carlex22/Aduc-sdr/README.md

 ### "Attention, You Need to Pay More Attention to Your Ancestors"

-In 2017, the attention paradigm transformed AI but also erected the "Invisible Wall" of long-term coherence.
+In 2017, the attention paradigm transformed AI, but it also erected the "Invisible Wall" of long-term coherence.
 This work argues that this wall is not an engineering flaw but a fundamental philosophical failure: a failure to **honor one's ancestors**—the accumulated temporal, physical, and narrative context.

 We present the **Architecture for Compositive Unification (ADUC-SDR)** not as an incremental improvement but as the **next paradigm**: a framework for creating digital realities that possess a coherent internal physics and an unbroken causal memory.